cqse/teamscale-jacoco-agent/javaws-wrapper/README.md

 Put all files in any directory, as long as it is readable by all users that want to start Web Start applications.

-Under Windows, run `powershell -ExecutionPolicy ByPass install.ps1`.
-This will register the wrapper as the handler for JNLP files
-(for the current user).
+Under Windows, run `bin\javaws install` as an administrator.
+This will register the wrapper as the handler for JNLP files (for the current user) and fix the security policy file (for the JVM installation under which it is run).

 Under Linux, associate JNLP files with the wrapper (`bin/javaws`).
+If necessary, replace the JVM's `javaws.policy` with the contents of the `agent.policy`.

 ## Uninstallation

-For Windows, run `powershell -ExecutionPolicy ByPass uninstall.ps1`.
-This will restore the old file type mapping (for the current user).
+For Windows, run `bin\javaws uninstall`.
+This will restore the old file type mapping (for the current user) and the javaws security policy file (for the JVM installation under which it is run).

-Under Linux, revert whatever you did to associate the wrapper with JNLP files.
+Under Linux, revert whatever you did to associate the wrapper with JNLP files and undo any changes to the `javaws.policy`.

 ## Configuration